How to Solve for x²: A practical guide

 x = ±3

 Notice the ± (plus or minus) sign.
 This is crucial because both 3 and -3, when squared, result in 9.
-Therefore, in most cases, when solving for x², you'll have two possible solutions for x.
+Which means, in most cases, when solving for x², you'll have two possible solutions for x.

 III.
 Solving More Complex Equations: Factoring